History of WDRB in Timeline

 WDRB

-WDRB is a Fox-affiliated television station located in Louisville, Kentucky, owned by Block Communications.
-It shares studio facilities in downtown Louisville with WBKI, a CW/MyNetworkTV affiliate, while its transmitter is situated in Floyd County, Indiana.
-WDRB provides Fox network programming to the Louisville metropolitan area.
+WDRB is a Fox-affiliated television station located in Louisville, Kentucky.
+Owned by Block Communications, it shares studios with WBKI, a CW/MyNetworkTV affiliate, in downtown Louisville.
+WDRB's transmission tower is situated in Floyd County, Indiana.
+As a local television station, it serves the Louisville metropolitan area with Fox network programming and likely local news and content.

 1955: WQXI-TV Fails

-In 1955, the construction of WQXL-TV became doubtful after the failure of Atlanta's WQXI-TV, on which it depended.
+In 1955, the construction of WQXL-TV was dependent on the success of Atlanta's WQXI-TV, which failed and left the air.

 1963: Permit Sold to Producers, Inc.

-In 1963, the construction permit for channel 41 was sold to Producers, Inc. of Evansville, Indiana; however, a station never materialized.
+In 1963, the permit for channel 41 was sold to Producers, Inc., of Evansville, Indiana.

 On July 7, 1965, Consolidated Broadcasting Company filed for a construction permit for channel 41.